silene/path/README.md

 # A Toy Pathtracer

-This project is born from my curiosity about what pathtracing is and how it differs from raytracing (or rather what I knew of raytracing 30 years ago) but also from my intent to experiment with Monte-Carlo methods and to hone my rusted skills when it comes to calculus (damn density functions).
+This project is born from my curiosity about what pathtracing and raymarching are and how they differ from raytracing (or rather the little I knew of raytracing 30 years ago).
+It was also an opportunity to experiment with Monte-Carlo methods and to hone my rusted skills when it comes to calculus (damn density functions).

 It has been heavily influenced by the book [Physically Based
 Rendering: From Theory To Implementation](https://pbr-book.org/) by